jchitpin/thinkdeck/README.md

 2. Gently connect the HyperPixel to the Raspberry Pi 2x20 header.
 The display manufacturer Pimoroni recommends holding the display at the edges.
 3. Insert your microSD card into the Raspberry Pi and power the device.
 See below if this results in a black screen...

-### Installing HyperPixel drivers if the HyperPixel & Pi boots to a black screen
+### Installing HyperPixel drivers if the Pi boots to a black screen

-1. I successfully got the display working with a legacy version of Raspberry OS (based on Bullseye dated 2023-12-05 rather than Bookworm).
+I successfully got the display working with a legacy version of 64-bit Raspbian (based on Bullseye dated 2023-12-05 rather than Bookworm).
-4. Install the HyperPixel drivers and correct the touchscreen orientation by adding the following lines to the config file.
-(See: https://github.com/pimoroni/hyperpixel4/issues/177#issuecomment-1932650705)
+1. Edit Raspbian `/boot/config.txt` file and add the following lines to the top of the screen:
+  * `dtoverlay=vc4-kms-dpi-hyperpixel4`
+  * `dtparam=rotate=90,touchscreen-swapped-x-y,touchscreen-inverted-x`
+2. Booted into the Pi with the Hyperpixel 4.0 display working (albeit in portrait mode with inverted touchscreen controls).
+3. Ran the `Pi Screen Configuration` application in the drop down menu and changed the screen orientation.
+  * Right-clicked on the display and set orientation to `left`.

 ## Cable testing and modifications